holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 I investigated the other services running on the target's machine, but since there were so few of them and since I didn't find anything there either, I grew more and more convinced that the website was my way in.
 In almost all of the similar challenges I've done so far, the ones that hosted websites usually did so for a reason.
 After all, there's simply so much attack surface on websites that it's not completely unlike real scenario's either.

 What stood out to me was the `?page=` parameter, which is always a possible candidate for Local File Inclusion (LFI) or command injection.
-Using an LFI cheatsheet that I saved a while ago, I started enumerating.
+Using an LFI cheatsheet that I saved a while ago, I tried out a few options.
 After a while I finally found something - using LFI i could view the `config.php` file by using `php://filter` and `base64` encoding the output:

 ![alt]({{ site.url }}{{ site.baseurl }}/images/pwnlabinit_url.png)